jonchurch/print-todo/readme.md

 ## Print TODO

-Simple script for formatting and outputting all TODO comments left in your code.
+Command line tool for formatting and outputting all TODO comments left in your code.

 Currently the search string is `TODO`, taking the entire line after TODO